 Wherever possible we look for meaningful opportunities across the curriculum for the children to make connections with their learning whilst not compromising on the knowledge they need to build upon.

 We use a core text approach and provide children with contexts which are rich in local history, as well as areas of geographical interest, and as a family of schools we strongly believe that our children should be aware of this in order to develop a love for where they live.
+Community involvement is an essential part of our curriculum as we celebrate and learn about the local area and traditions, learning new skills to enable the children to take an active role in events throughout the year.
 We also want them to understand how where they live fits into the wider locality, e.g. London and beyond.
 Each theme therefore looks at local impact, before considering regional impact, the wider UK, and where appropriate, across the world.

-The Woodland Academy Trust teaching and learning model is linked to Rosenshine Principles and the use of Teaching Walkthrus by Tom Sherrington and Oliver Cavglioli.
+The Trust’s teaching and learning model is linked to Rosenshine’s Principles and the use of Teaching Walkthrus by Tom Sherrington and Oliver Caviglioli.

 We have high ambition for all of our learners, providing equality of opportunity for all.
 Our aspiration is for all children to leave our Trust with a sense of belonging to a tightly knit community where they have the confidence and skills to make decisions, self-evaluate, make connections and become self-regulated learners.

 We are proud of the work that is taking place with our educational offer across the Trust.
 We have been working with Apple to develop the use of technology within our classrooms and we have been developing our continual professional learning with a focus on access to excellent resources.
 We are delighted to announce that the Woodland Academy Trust has been recognised as the Apple Regional Training Centre (RTC) for Kent and Bexley.